MurrellGroup/Republic.jl/README.md

 ### Baseline (no flags)

 Marks what you bring in as `public`.
-No wildcard name discovery.

 ```julia
 @republic using Foo                 # exported names → public